EricMFink/DataTrespass/drafts/ncppa.md

 Subsection (b)(3) does not explicitly identify the class of persons who may be liable; but the fact that it prohibits the placement of unattended cameras or recording devices "on the employer's premises" implies that its application is limited to employees.[^NCPPA30] Subsections (b)(4) & (5), which restrict neither the class of potentially liable persons nor the owner or operator of the premises, would include employee conduct on an employer's premises.[^NCPPA31]

 There have been a handful of suits brought under the North Carolina and Arkansas statutes.
-Most of these arise from alleged misappropriation of trade secrets or other proprietary information by the plaintiff's former employee of who went to work for a competitor.[^NCPPA40] None involve protected concerted activity by employees under NLRA sec.
+Most of these arise from alleged misappropriation of trade secrets or other proprietary information by former employees who went to work for a competitor.[^NCPPA40] None involved protected concerted activity by employees under NLRA sec.
 7.

 [^NCPPA1]: @NCPropertyProtectionAct2016 [].